akshiv/phys408FourierOptics/LabNoteBook.md

 Therefore there is about 3.9 pixels/mm

 From this we can assume that on the screen there is 1.62 mm/line

+This is a magnification by a factor of

 ## Day 3 2018 03 20
 ### Fraunhofer and Fresnel Diffraction Regimes and Misc Lab Write up: